-The first names have been announced of the upcoming IMPAKT Festival: Algorithmic Superstructures!
-We are very happy that we already have confirmed Evgeny Morozov, Metahaven, Paolo Cirio, Constant Dullaart & Adam Harvey, Mario Klingemann and Anna Ridler.
-More information can be found here!
+All the names have been announced of the upcoming IMPAKT Festival: Algorithmic Superstructures!
+We are very happy that we have confirmed a.o.
+Evgeny Morozov, Metahaven, Paolo Cirio, Constant Dullaart & Adam Harvey, Mario Klingemann and Anna Ridler.
+More names and information can be found here!

 IMPAKT Festival 2018: Algorithmic Superstructures

 Algorithmic superstructures are looking over your shoulder.
 Moving as you move, determining what you see, anticipating what you desire, they construct the reality around you.
 How and when did that happen, and why haven’t we noticed?